 • Begin to think about things like dorm room shopping, college finances, and how big of a can of mace is acceptable to hang on a key chain more realistically than ever before.

-• Begin to fill in the summer calendar and try to ignore the pit that forms in your stomach when you see that the number of free days you have with your high school senior is suddenly—alarmingly—low.
+• Begin to fill in the summer calendar and ignore the pit in your stomach when you see that the number of free days you have with your high school senior is suddenly — alarmingly — low.
 Frantically throw yourself back into that photo hunt.
-Hey, you might as well be useful while feeling like crap about your selfishness.
+Hey, you might as well be helpful while feeling like crap about your selfishness.

-Something you might have noticed I left of the list?
+Something you might have noticed I left off the list?
 The very lasts of high school senior year.
 The most dreaded ones that are about to come at fast and furiously.
-Prom, end-of-year banquets, the last finals, and the straw that might threaten to break your back, the last last day of school (tip: have a mimosa in celebration—just try not to let the tears water it down).
+Prom, end-of-year banquets, the last finals, the straw that might threaten to break your back, the last day of school (tip: have a mimosa in celebration — try not to let the tears water it down).